raspberrypilearning/gravity-simulator/en/step_8.md

 ## What next?

-- Could you add matching background images for each of your planets?
++ Could you add matching background images for each of your planets?
++ Can you find out the gravitational pull of other planets?
-- Have you enjoyed this Astro Pi mission resource?
++ Have you enjoyed this Astro Pi mission resource?
 Why not try one of our others, like this [Astronaut reaction time game](https://projects.raspberrypi.org/en/projects/astronaut-reaction-times/)?